KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-happy-mood-entries-buckets">
       <h3>Days where I tracked my mood to be happy & excited</h3>
       <p class="graph-description">
-        On days where I tracked my mood to be happy & excited, the following other factors of my life were affected
+        On days where I tracked my mood to be "happy" & "excited", the following other factors of my life were affected
       </p>

       <ul>

-          <li>50% more likely to be a day where I went out of my comfort zone</li>
+          <li>50% more likely to have pushed my comfort zone</li>

-          <li>44% more likely to have medidated that day</li>
+          <li>44% more likely to have meditated that day</li>

           <li>33% more excited about what's ahead in the future</li>